Tambourelli: World Tambourelli Championships

 There is an annual World Tambourelli Championship, which originally took place exclusively in Dumfries and Galloway in Southwest Scotland.
-During the 1990s tournaments were relocated to Southwest England, near Totnes in Devon, and currently move between Devon, Southwest Scotland, and Germany.
-Sweden and Japan aim to host the event for the first time in their respective countries in the next few years.
+During the 1990s tournaments were relocated to Southwest England, near Totnes in Devon.
+Recently, the tournament moves between Sweden, Germany, and England.
 The event currently includes a Men's Singles tournament, a Women's Singles tournament, a Mixed Doubles tournament, and Junior Singles and Doubles tournaments.

 Since 2002 separate Men's Singles and Women's Singles competitions have been held.
 From 1991 to 2001 only an 'open' category was held that anybody could enter.
 For the purposes of historical record, the champions of the 1991-2001 era are referred to here as Men's Singles champions, as no woman ever won the open category (although Indy Priestman came close, reaching the final in 2001).
 Before 1991 there was generally also separate Men's and Women's Singles though the main emphasis in the tournaments was on the Mixed Doubles competition.

 The format of the tournament can vary depending on the number of participants and the availability of time and space, as well as the preferences of the hosts.
 Usually there is a round-robin group stage in which a single game to 21 is played, followed by a knockout stage of 4, 8 or 16 participants where each match is best-of-3.

 The groups are usually decided upon by randomly allocating 1 of the highest ranked participants to each group, then randomly assigning the remainder of the participants among the groups evenly.
 However the seeding system has only existed since 2011, and the method by which rankings are calculated is still the source of much debate.

 In the Mixed Doubles category pairings have traditionally been decided by drawing names out of a hat.
 Where seeded players are drawn together those names are placed back in and redrawn, the aim being to allow for no team to be excessively dominant and for the random pairing of experienced and inexperienced players or those of differing ability in the same competition.
 At some tournaments Doubles pairs are pre-chosen.
 This is generally the case in Germany where separate Men's Doubles, Women's Doubles and a Mixed Doubles competitions have been held.

 Typically there are children's tournaments that take place at the same place and time.
 However, these vary from year to year in several ways: sometimes (usually in Devon) there is simply an under-14s singles and doubles tournament, sometimes there are multiple age groups and separate boys/girls tournaments, and sometimes the Under 16s World Tambourelli Championships take place at a different date and entirely different venue to the World Tambourelli Championship, such as in 2008 when the main WTC took place on Riverford Farm in Devon but the Under 16s tournament took place in Newton Stewart in Scotland.